bhyslop/recipemuster/PRIVATE_PLANNER/podman-gateway-proposal.md

 ## Feature Request Description (NEEDS SVG ATTACH)

-I want a container running less trusted code ("BOTTLE") to be able to use an arbitrary container running a trusted, carefully configured container ("SENTRY") to intermediate all local and internet access.
+I want a container running less trusted code ("BOTTLE") to be able to use a trusted, carefully configured container ("SENTRY") to intermediate all local and internet access.

 Find at [RBM System Vision](https://scaleinv.github.io/recipebottle) a diagram and abstract of my passion open-source project to do this.

 Prototypes using `podman` with bespoke BOTTLE dockerfiles have proven the concept.

-Now, for this project to succeed, it nees to be able to use existing images and/ or stock dockerfiles for BOTTLE.
+However, for this project to succeed, it needs to be able to use existing images and/or stock dockerfiles for BOTTLE.

-Could we add a network feature to allow SENTRY to function as gateway to a BOTTLE from its earliest DHCP?
+Could podman add a network feature to allow SENTRY to function as gateway to BOTTLE from its earliest DHCP?

 ## Suggest Potential Solution